-Nominations are welcomed from our Philanthropy Australia members and non-members, AEGN members, supporters and friends of our partner organisations.
+Nominations are welcomed from Philanthropy Australia members and non-members, AEGN members, supporters and friends of our partner organisations.

 You may not nominate yourself, but you may nominate your organisation.